So, I’ve been seeing kombucha everywehre. Where exactly does it come from?

 We are huge advocates of reading the labels of the products you put into your body.
 We encourage you to read your labels and ensure that your kombucha meets the high standard that we strive to meet for our customers.

 - Natural Probiotics: COM KOM is fully fermented and contains naturally produced probiotics and organic acids.
-We do not use laboratory produced probiotics and acids.
+We do not use laboratory produced probiotics, like the national brands.

-- Natural Flavors: We do not use "natural" flavors that come from a vial.
+- Real Flavors: We do not use “natural” flavors that come from a vial.
 We only put real, whole, natural food in our kombucha.